 What kind of books do I read?

-I’ve been reading a lot of science fiction lately, from established writers like Kim Stanley Robinson, to up-and-comers like Sam J. Miller and Larissa Lai.
+I’ve been reading a lot of science fiction lately, from established writers like Kim Stanley Robinson and Larissa Lai, to up-and-comers like Sam J. Miller.
 In the future that’s coming toward us, I believe we’re going to need those brave, earth-shattering ideas that fiction does such a good job exploring.
 I also recently read Persepolis, by Marjane Satrapi, a memoir in comic-book form about growing up in 1980s Iran.
 I am awed and delighted at how horrifying political events are made accessible to the reader though the perspective of a resilient and curious adolescent.
 Other writers I admire include novelists N.K.
 Jemisin, Nancy Huston, and poets Wislawa Szymborska and Jorge Luis Borges.
 If these have anything in common, besides the wild originality of their ideas, I think it’s a combination of dark humour and deep compassion.

 How can we use literature to respond to a civilization in crisis?

 I believe that the turbulent times we’re living through are going to require extraordinary things of us.
 To meet those challenges, we need human beings who are fully alive, and fully themselves.
 That goes double for writers!
 There have been too many voices wastefully choked off that could have helped to save us.
 My hope for Metapsychosis is that it will help bring forth that whole, rich tapestry, with generosity, honesty and courage.

 What do I look for in a writing submission?